-There are currently seven Visualization Centers, whose mission is to strengthen support for Advanced Computing users in accessing High Performance Computing (HPC), High Throughput Computing (HTC) and Cloud resources.
+There are currently seven Visualization Centers, whose mission is to reinforce support for Advanced Computing users in accessing High Performance Computing (HPC), High Throughput Computing (HTC) and Cloud resources.

-The Visualization Centers were designed to create better conditions for research in the most diverse areas, through state-of-the-art software and hardware.
-This collaborative network between the Visualization Centers and the Competence Centers also aims to get closer to the industries and to reinforce existing relationships.
-Get to know some of them.
+The Visualization Centers were designed to create better conditions for research in a wide range of areas, using state-of-the-art software and hardware.
+This collaborative network between Visualization and Competency Centers It also aims to bring industries closer and strengthen existing relationships.
+Meet some of them.

-Visualization Center of the University of Lisbon, at Instituto Superior Técnico (IST)
+Visualization Center of the University of Lisbon, at the Instituto Superior Técnico (IST)

-"The Visualization Center is a unique resource not only for presenting new products and solutions in all sectors of Science, Engineering and Architecture, but also as a tool for collaborative work in Computational Science and Engineering and in all areas where data and its exploitation with tools associated with Advanced Computing are critical."
+“The Visualization Center is a unique resource not only for showcasing new products and solutions in all sectors of Science, Engineering and Architecture, but also as a tool for collaborative work in Computational Science and Engineering and in all areas where data and its exploration with tools associated with Advanced Computing are critical.”

 – Luís Oliveira e Silva, full professor in the physics department at IST